It takes roughly 66 days to form a habit. So for 9 weeks look at the bright side of your life, and you will rewire your brain.

 I hope it inspires you to train your mind to see the good in everything, even when it’s hard.
 The peace and happiness of your life in the long run heavily depends on the quality of your daily thoughts and responses.
 Optimism is your choice today.
 It’s not an inborn trait bestowed on a lucky few — it’s a skill that can be learned and honed.
 Let those two little girls be your guides, and allow this short read to fill in the gaps…

-Since there is no one-size-fits-all, step-by-step guide to being more optimistic, I’ve compiled a short list of strategies that we’ve successfully implemented with our course students, coaching clients, and live event attendees over the past 15 years.
-Here are some little things they now do differently, mostly behind the scenes:
+Since there is no one-size-fits-all, step-by-step guide to being more optimistic, I’ve compiled a short list of habits that we’ve successfully implemented with our course students, coaching clients, and live event attendees over the past 15 years.
+Here are some little things you can start doing differently today…

-1. Optimists make optimal use of the available options.
+1. Like an optimist, make optimal use of the available options.

 Most people get irritated by those who seem “too optimistic,” but this is often just an unfortunate misinterpretation of the difference between an optimist and an idealist.
 An optimist is really just a positive realist who is neither naive, nor in denial, nor blind to the realities of life.